 CDEV 299 Individual Study (1-5)

-This class in human development will examine theoretical and conceptual frameworks for the study of the social, emotional/psychological, biological/physical, cognitive, language/communicative and aesthetic aspects of human development from birth through adolescence.
+This series of classes in human development will introduce theoretical and conceptual frameworks for the study of the social, emotional/psychological, biological/physical, cognitive, language/communicative and aesthetic aspects of human development from birth through adolescence.
 Will examine development within the various contexts in their many and diverse configurations including; cultural, familial, educational, socioeconomic, and ability contexts.
 Prerequisite: CDEV 200.

-CDEV 320 Individual and Family Development in Diverse Cultures (5)
+CDEV 320 Individual and Family Development in Non-Western Cultures (5)

-Examination of children’s interpersonal, emotional, and personality development, emphasizing theoretical issues and research on discipline and empathy development.
-Study of models of guidance and their implications for academic, home and clinical settings.
+Examination of the child’s interpersonal, emotional, and personality development, emphasizing theoretical issues and research.
+Study of models of guidance and management and their implications for academic, home and clinical settings.

 CDEV 360 Parenting and Family Relations (5)

 Emphasis on parent education, interpersonal communication and system awareness.
-Examines instructional approaches in Child Services programs to support parenting abilities and requirements for developing parenting programs
+Instruction in Child Development programs to support individual abilities and to meet legal requirements and community goals.

 CDEV 414 Advanced Practicum (2)

 An application of theory in various clinical and community settings.
-Placement is made according to specialization track.
+Placement according to specialization track.
 Prerequisite: Senior Standing.

-CDEV 420 Advanced Techniques for Working in Child and Family Programs (4)
+CDEV 420 Advanced Administration of Child Development Programs (4)

-A course for those who wish to supervise and direct programs for children, adolescents and families.
-Topics will include financing, budget requirements, legal codes, planning, operating, evaluating and staff training of
+Administrative course for site supervisors and program directors.
+Topics will include financing, budget requirements, legal codes, planning, operating, evaluating and staff training of Child Development programs.